 If your hair has been looking a bit lackluster as of late, it could mean your unwashed strands are attracting dust.
 Even though looks like dandruff, those white flecks may actually be debris from things like your hat or pillow, Mannah says.
 If this starts happening on the regular, it may be time to dip into the shower.

-It's also possible to simply brush the lint away with a comb.
-Or, to accept it as a harmless result of having day-two hair, because a little fuzz never hurt anybody.
+It's also possible to simply brush the lint away with a comb; a little fuzz never hurt anybody.

 If it's been a second since you washed your hair, keep in mind unwashed strands can affect your dye job.
 "When coloring with demi-permanent color, hair needs to be clean and toweled-dried, per manufacturer directions," Jeff Stump, the salon owner of Artkiteks, tells Bustle.
 "Oily hair won’t allow the color to penetrate through the build-up evenly."

-So give your hair a wash before dyeing it, or ask your stylist for tips.
-They can point you in the right direction in terms of how and when to dye your hair, as well as what might be best for your hair type.
+Be sure to ask your stylist for tips.
+They can point you in the right direction in terms of how and when to dye your hair (it’s better not to wash your hair before bleaching, for example), as well as what might be best for your hair type.

 Go a day or two without a good shampoo, and you may notice your hair starts to smell a bit different.
 "It's a musty and oily smell," Mannah says.
 And it might be something that starts to bother you, especially if you aren't used to going a few days between shampoos.

 Of course, this odor, should you notice it, is not the end of the world, and certainly doesn't mean you have to rush to the shower.
 But if the smells starts to get to you, a quick spray of dry shampoo should absorb any extra oil, while also freshening up your scalp.